Haris Medunjanin: Philadelphia Union

 On 31 January 2017, Major League Soccer club Philadelphia Union signed Medunjanin to a two-year deal with an option for a third.
 He made his debut in the season opener, in a 0–0 away draw against the Vancouver Whitecaps FC.
 He scored his first goal for his new team on 14 May 2017, contributing to a 4–0 victory at D.C.
 United; on 27 November, he was named their Player of the Year after contributing 12 assists and two goals.

 Becoming one of the Union's core midfielders, Medunjanin's contract option was picked up for the 2019 campaign.
 He helped the side earn their best season to date by playing every minute in the league, also leading all MLS players in total passes (2,571), total completed passes (2,182), passes in the opponent's half (1,521) and completed passes in the opponent's half (1,217) according to Opta.

 On 20 November 2019, Medunjanin was released.
 During the MLS waiver draft, his rights were selected by FC Cincinnati.

 FC Cincinnati

 On 5 December 2019, aged 34, Mendunjanin joined FC Cincinnati.
 He scored his first goal for his new team the following 19 September, with a game-winning olympic corner kick against the New York Red Bulls.

 Medunjanin left the TQL Stadium in August 2022, by mutual consent.

-PEC Zwolle
+Later career

 On 9 August 2022, Medunjanin returned to the Netherlands after 14 years, on a one-year contract at PEC Zwolle.
+In July 2023 he moved countries again, with the 38-year-old signing a one-year deal with Spanish Primera Federación club CD Castellón.

+After retiring, and having achieved promotion to Segunda División by scoring nine goals, Medunjanin remained at his last team as assistant manager under Dick Schreuder; the pair had first met while the former was still a player at Philadelphia Union.